-The College is sensitive to the needs of students with physical and other disabilities.
-In addition to assisted access to campus facilities. some special instructional accommodations will be provided to whose needs have students been through documented the Special Accommodations Services counselor in the Counseling, Advising and Testing Center. goal is to facilitate students' participation in the College community.
+Disability Services: Miles College is sensitive to the needs of students with physical and other disabilities.
+In addition to the assisted access to campus facilities, some special instructional accommodations will be provided to students whose needs have been documented through the Special Accommodation Services counselor in the Counseling, Advising and Testing Center.
+The goal is to facilitate students' participation in the College community.